kapil94/kapil94/README.md

 - 👋 Hi, I’m @kapil94
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Learning and building projects.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Javascript

-- 💞️ I’m looking to collaborate on flask,python
+- 💞️ I’m looking to collaborate on building projects on Python.
 - 📫 How to reach me @8448347556 or mail@ kapilsharma647@gmail.com

 <!---